corda/corda/docs/source/shell.rst

 * Invoking any of the RPCs the node exposes to applications.
 * Starting flows.
 * View a dashboard of threads, heap usage, VM properties.
+* Uploading and downloading zips from the attachment store.
 * Issue SQL queries to the underlying database.
 * View JMX metrics and monitoring exports.
 * UNIX style pipes for both text and objects, an ``egrep`` command and a command for working with columnular data.